qubaomingg/fleeting-time/README.md

 fleeting-time
 =============

-a blog theme from diandian.
+a blog theme for diandian.